canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q4/QuestionText.md

 ## Question Text

 You want to make a program for the chemistry labs in a school that are making an experiment with household liquids.
 Lots of different household items can make fun chemistry experiments.
-Make a Java program called **ChemistryLab**.
+Make a Java program called **ChemistryLab**  with the requirements below:

 ### ChemistryLab Class